dionarodrigues/diogorodrigues.dev/blog/2022-05-04-fetch-api-is-new-old-version-of-ajax.en.md

 ### Callback functions

-One of the oldest and most common ways of dealing with asynchronous code in JS is to use callback functions. **It's a JS concept to say a function: "wait to run in the future, not now".** And there are many ways to implement it, for example when we need to get some external data and wait for the server to respond then do another thing.
+One of the oldest and most common ways of dealing with asynchronous code in JS is to use callback functions. **It's a JS concept to say a function: "wait to run in the future, not now".**

+> A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action. -[MDN](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function)

+There are many ways to implement this, for example when we need to get some external data and wait for the server to respond then do another thing.
 This is where AJAX comes into play, and jQuery makes it easy by using its library's `$.ajax()` method.

 But the problem with callbacks starts when we need to nest them to execute different processes - which is called [callback hell](http://callbackhell.com/) - making our code very difficult to read and maintain.